ahmedtahami/DesignPatternsCSharp/README.md

 The DRY principle is stated as *"Every piece of knowledge must have a single, unambiguous, representation within a system“*.

 Reference wiki here: [DRYwiki](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)

+The simplest away to achive DRY is make helper classes, extension methods etc. Divide your logic into smaller and reuseable pieces.
+This design pattren will help you maintaining your code and most importantly saves your efforts in debugging (*the real pain*).